Cyber Academic Programs

 Cyber Security Undergraduate Certificate – designed for students who do not intend to earn (another) college degree, but want to obtain certification in the growing cybersecurity field.
 It requires prerequisite math and IT courses as well as three cybersecurity courses.
 The Cyber Security Undergraduate Certificate is only available at the Armstrong Campus in Savannah.

 Graduate Certificate in Cyber Crime – This post-baccalaureate certificate builds on students’ baccalaureate degrees and may also serve as a stepping stone toward the Master of Science in Criminal Justice degree.

 Interdisciplinary Minor in Cyber Security – designed for students who are already enrolled in a baccalaureate degree program.
 In addition to basic information technology (IT) courses, it requires three courses in cybersecurity and one course in cyber forensics.
 The Cyber Security Minor is only available at the Armstrong Campus in Savannah.

-Minor in Cyber Crime – designed for students who are already enrolled in a baccalaureate degree program who are interested in obtaining a concentration in cyber forensics/cyber crime.
+Minor in Cyber Crime – designed for students who are already enrolled in any baccalaureate degree program who are interested in obtaining a concentration in cyber forensics/cyber crime.

 Last updated: 12/20/2018